cisco95/SpotifyTimeMachine/README.md

 # SpotifyTimeMachine

 Creates a spotify playlist using a date provided by the user and the Billboard Top 100 website.

+##### Dependencies:

 ###### Uses Spotipy and BeautifulSoup